 Affect has emerged as a major analytical lens of social research.
 However, it is rarely applied to universities and their marketisation.
 Offering a unique exploration of the contemporary role of affect in academic labour and the organisation of scholarship, this book considers modes of subjectivation, professional and personal relationships and organisational structures and their affective charges.

-Kristiina Brunila is Professor of Social Justice and Equality in Education and Director of the AGORA for the study of social justice and equality research centre at University of Helsinki.
+Kristiina Brunila is Professor of Social Justice and Equality in Education at the University of Helsinki, where she directs the research centre AGORA for the Study of Social Justice and Equality in Education.